Melania Trump Lightens Hair To Match ‘Renewal’ Theme Before Her White House Move

 — CNN (@CNN) March 9, 2017

 Melania Trump’s approval ratings in a CNN poll revealed that 52 percent of Americans approve of the new first lady, a marked increase before the inauguration in which just 32 percent approved of her.
-The 46-year-old has been more visible and is seen being proactive in her role and the public is warming up to her.
+The 46-year-old has been more visible and is seen being proactive in her role, and the public is warming up to her.
 She’s helping to address the struggles that women encounter and spoke about that on International Women’s Day.

-Once 10-year-old son, Barron, finishes his current school year in New York, he and his mother will move to Washington, D.C.
+Once her 10-year-old son, Barron, finishes his current school year in New York, he and his mother will move to Washington, D.C.

 As for her new look emerging before her move into the White House, will Melania Trump go even lighter with her hair?